Edward Carpenter: Later life

 In 1902 Carpenter's anthology of verse and prose, Ioläus: An Anthology of Friendship, was published.
 The book was published again in 1906 by William Swan Sonnenschein.

 In 1915, he published The Healing of Nations and the Hidden Sources of Their Strife, where he argued that the source of war and discontent in western society was class-monopoly and social inequality.

 Carpenter became an advocate of the Christ myth theory.
 His book Pagan and Christian Creeds was published by Harcourt, Brace and Howe in 1921.

 The death of George Hukin in 1917 at the age of 56 seems to have broken Carpenter's attachment to the North of England.
 In 1922 he and Merrill moved to Guildford, Surrey and the two lived at 23 Mountside Rd.
-On Carpenter's 80th birthday he was presented an album signed by every member of the then Labour Government, headed by Ramsay MacDonald, Prime Minister, who Carpenter had known since his teenage years.
+On Carpenter's 80th birthday he was presented an album signed by every member of the then Labour Government, headed by Ramsay MacDonald, Prime Minister, whom Carpenter had known since his teenage years.

-In January 1928, Merrill died suddenly, having become dependent on alcohol since moving to Surrey.
+In January 1928, Merrill died suddenly, having become an alcoholic since moving to Surrey.
 His death devastated Carpenter; he sold their joint home and moved in with his carer Ted Inigan.
 In May 1928, Carpenter suffered a paralytic stroke.
 He lived another 13 months before he died on 28 June 1929, aged 84.
 He was interred in the same grave as Merrill at the Mount Cemetery in Guildford under a lengthy invocation written by Carpenter.

 His obituary in The Times was headed "Edward Carpenter, Author and Poet", though the text did also refer to his political campaigns.